yardenyosefzon/blockchain-demo-client/README.md

 ## Deployment

 When deploying, make sure the `VITE_API_BASE_URL` points to the public Flask API URL and run `npm run build`.
 Serve the generated `dist` folder behind any static host (Netlify, Vercel, S3, etc.).

-## Contributing

-1. Fork the repo and create a feature branch
-2. Install dependencies and follow the quick start steps
-3. Keep the TypeScript compiler, ESLint, and tests (if added) clean before opening a PR